 What is Extended Care Addiction Treatment?

-As a first step in addiction recovery, residential treatment facilities typically offer programs of 30, 60, or 90-day duration.
+As a first step in addiction recovery, residential treatment facilities typically offer programs of 30, 60, or 90-day durations.
 Clients undergo an initial medical evaluation and on-going medical supervision.
 Recovering addicts are expected to actively participate in individual and group therapy, 12-step meetings, and other activities during which they are closely monitored 24/7.

-After the primary residential treatment program has been completed, clients can receive valuable continued support for drug or alcohol addiction recovery in the form of extended care treatment.
+After the primary residential treatment program has been completed, clients can receive continued support for drug or alcohol addiction recovery in the form of extended care treatment.
 Extended care treatment ranges from 60 days to 2 years and utilizes a blend of both therapeutic and structured sober living programs.
 This phase gives the recovering addict more privileges and decreasing structure as they transition back toward the “real world.”
 Clients and their families are given tools and support as the recovering addict moves toward independent living.

 Extended care treatment greatly increases continued sobriety

 It has been demonstrated that extended care treatment leads to better recovery outcomes, greatly improving odds that an addict remains sober after returning to independent living.
 According to the National Institute on Drug Abuse (NIDA), “staying clean for one year reduces the chances you’ll relapse by 50 percent.”
 Longer stays in extended care programs may increase the odds even more.
 Studies by the NIDA have found that stays of at least 6- 12 months in extended care rehab programs are extremely beneficial for recovering addicts.

 Midwest Recovery Centers achieves successful outcomes with extended care treatment